10 Best Auto Insurance Companies in Kentucky for 2025

 Erie, Nationwide, and State Farm are the best auto insurance companies in Kentucky.
-Drivers must carry minimums of 25/50/25, with monthly rates starting at $35.
-Real savings often come from telematics programs from Kentucky car insurance companies in Louisville and Lexington, with safe driver discounts up to 40%
+Drivers must carry 25/50/25 liability limits, with monthly rates starting at $35.
+Kentucky car insurance companies in Louisville and Lexington also offer telematics programs that reward safe drivers with discounts of up to 40%.

 Scott W. Johnson